Tips for Taps Blog

 Sludge...slime...gunk–whatever you call it, you probably don’t want it near your drinking water.
 It’s sticky, it often smells, and it can leave you puzzled.

 Black residue on faucets and fixtures is a very common problem and we’re here to answer:

 Before we get into the exact cause of the gross gunk, let’s take a step back and look at what flows from the tap.
-Along with H2O, tap water often contains dissolved minerals.
-Two of these minerals are iron and manganese.
+Along with H2O, tap water often contains dissolved minerals and metals.
+Two of these metals are iron and manganese.